 13. Ewa Aganyin

-Ewa Aganyi is made up of cooked beans and pepper sauce.
+Ewa Aganyin is made up of cooked beans and pepper sauce.
 It is a delicious beans dish, well known for its softness and tasty sauce.
-Every Nigerian beans lover is crazy about Ewa Aganyi and it can be served with bread or yam.
+Every Nigerian beans lover is crazy about Ewa Aganyin and it can be served with bread or yam.

 14. Amala and Ewedu

-Amala and Ewedu soup is a classic Nigerian food, mostly eaten by the Yoruba tribe, especially people from Oyo state, but it is appreciated by other tribes.
+Amala and Ewedu soup is a classic Nigerian food, mostly eaten by the Yoruba people, especially people from Oyo state, but it is appreciated by other ethinc groups.

 15. Abacha and Ugba

 Abacha and Ugba are known as African Salad and it can be eaten as a meal or snack.
 Many people eat it as a meal because it fills up your stomach just like any other meal.
-This meal is well known and very popular in the Eastern part of Nigeria, among Igbo tribes and they love it.
+This meal is well-known and very popular in the Eastern part of Nigeria, among the Igbos, and they love it.

 16. Ijebu Garri and Groundnut

-Funny enough, nothing is a soothing as taking Garri and Groundnut with chilled water in the afternoon.
+Funnily, nothing is as soothing as taking Garri and Groundnut with chilled water during a hot afternoon.
 The combination gives a kind of fulfilment that only a true Nigerian can understand.
 Ijebu garri can be enjoyed with groundnut or smoked fish.